 Childhood officially ends the moment you learn your friend was murdered.

 Before then, regardless of how many years spent bumbling around on this spinning rock, there still exists a faith in the resiliency of tomorrows.

 Your heart still clutches tightly to the adolescent conviction that tomorrow’s arrival carries with it hope, and luminous possibilities to vanquish whatever darkness engulfs your today.

 But that belief evaporates once you hear the person you roamed high school hallways with, the person who helped an awkward loner endure a terrible high school experience, the person who helped you persist in your seemingly delusional passion for writing, died before his time, killed just a mile from your home.

-I found out yesterday that my high school classmate Latrell Willams was identified as the victim in the fatal shooting that took place Tuesday night near the Lakeridge neighborhood.
-According to police reports, Latrell died after suffering multiple gunshot wounds.
+I found out yesterday that my high school classmate Latrel Willams was identified as the victim in the fatal shooting that took place Tuesday night near the Lakeridge neighborhood.
+According to police reports, Latrel died after suffering multiple gunshot wounds.
 No one yet knows exactly what happened, or why, as the case is still ongoing.